Lisbon: Metro

 The Lisbon Metro connects the city centre with the upper and eastern districts, and also reaches some suburbs that are part of the Lisbon metropolitan area, such as Amadora and Loures.
 It is the fastest way to get around the city and it provides a good number of interchanging stations with other types of transportation.
 From the Lisbon Airport station to the city centre it may take roughly 25 mins.
 In 2019, the Lisbon Metro served around 173 million passengers (and 475.000 daily).
 As of 2018, the Lisbon Metro comprises four lines, identified by individual colours (blue, yellow, green and red) and 56 stations, with a total length of 44.2 km.
-Several expansion projects have been proposed, being the most recent the transformation of the Green Line into a circular line and the creation of two more stations (Santos and Estrela).
+Several expansion projects have been proposed, the most recent being the transformation of the Green Line into a circular line and the creation of two more stations (Santos and Estrela).

 Trams

-A traditional form of public transport in Lisbon is the tram.
-Introduced in 1901, electric trams were originally imported from the US, and called the americanos.
-The earliest trams can still be seen in the Museu da Carris (the Public Transport Museum).
+The tram is a traditional form of public transport in Lisbon.
+Introduced in 1901, electric trams were originally imported from the US, and thus called the americanos (Portuguese for "American").
+Today these trams are called elétricos (literally meaning electric ones).

 Other than on the modern Line 15, the Lisbon tramway system still employs small (four-wheel) vehicles of a design dating from the early twentieth century.
 These distinctive yellow trams are one of the tourist icons of modern Lisbon, and their size is well suited to the steep hills and narrow streets of the central city.

+The earliest trams can still be seen in the Museu da Carris (the Lisbon Public Transport Museum).

+The line has now a total length of 31 kilometers operating on 6 lines, down from a maximum of 76 kilometers for 27 lines.
+The slow decline of the network began with the construction of the Lisbon Metro and the expansion of the bus system.
+Starting in 2017 the system has been expanded and new vehicles are being progressively added, aiming at expanding significantly the current tramway system.
+There are currently 64 trams in operation in Lisbon and, during 2023-2026, 35 more will be added (Of which 10 will be "Historical models").